project-gemmi/gemmi/docs/utils.rst

 As noted by Halle, Pearson's CC as well as the mean-square deviation can be dominated by a few outliers.
-Therefore Halle used relative mean absolute deviation (RMAD): sum of absolute differences divided by the average absolute deviation in the experimantal values.
+Therefore Halle used relative mean absolute deviation (RMAD): sum of absolute differences divided by the average absolute deviation in the experimental values.
 Halle justifies this normalization writing that it allows to compare structures determined at different temperatures.
 This is debatable as can be seen from ccp4bb